Analysis | A ‘Price Cap’ on Russian Oil — What Would That Mean?

-Since the US and its allies decided to stop buying Russia’s oil, there’s been little sign that the measure is inflicting the kind of pain that might force President Vladimir Putin to rethink his war in Ukraine.
-Plenty of other countries are still buying Russian crude, and a surge in prices has softened the blow from the sanctions by bringing Moscow enough revenue to stave off economic collapse.
-So Putin’s adversaries are weighing a new idea: make Russia sell its oil so cheaply that it can no longer afford to wage war at all.
+Since the US and its allies began to shun Russia’s oil and gas, there’s been little sign that the measures are inflicting the kind of pain that might force President Vladimir Putin to rethink his war in Ukraine.
+Other countries including China and India are still buying Russian energy, and a surge in prices has softened the blow from the sanctions.
+So Putin’s adversaries were weighing a new idea: make Russia sell its oil and gas so cheaply that it can no longer afford to wage war.
+The move, while hard to execute, would also help a global economy struggling with higher energy prices that have fueled inflation.

 1. What’s being proposed?

-The US, the UK and Canada have announced bans on Russian oil, while the European Union plans to ban seaborne Russian crude by December and fuels by early next year.
-In a further step, US Treasury Secretary Janet Yellen is backing a proposal to allow nations that abstained from sanctions to keep buying the oil, but slash Moscow’s profits on those sales.
+The US, the UK and Canada have announced bans on Russian oil, while the European Union plans to ban seaborne imports of Russian crude by December and refined fuels by early 2023.
+In a further step, US Treasury Secretary Janet Yellen was pushing the idea of allowing nations that abstained from sanctions to keep buying the oil, but cap the price in order to slash Moscow’s profits on those sales.
+European Union leaders also asked the EU Commission to explore an Italian proposal to cap gas imports at a certain price.

-Group of Seven nations were said to be discussing a mechanism that would only allow the transportation of Russian crude and petroleum products sold below an agreed price threshold, to be enforced by imposing restrictions on insurance and shipping.
+Group of Seven nations agreed at a June summit to explore ways to prohibit “all services, which enable transportation of Russian seaborne crude oil and petroleum products globally, unless the oil is purchased at or below a price to be agreed in consultation with international partners.”
+Their most important lever is likely to be insurance.
 Around 95% of the world’s oil tanker fleet is covered by the International Group of Protection & Indemnity Clubs in London and some firms based in continental Europe.
 Western governments could try to impose a price cap by telling buyers they can keep using that insurance, as long as they agree not to pay more than a certain price for the oil on board.

 3. What could be the impact?

 Putin says Western nations are suffering more than Russia from the economic penalties they imposed over his invasion of Ukraine.
 Surging prices of Russian commodity exports have brought excess revenue that’s helped his government to weather the sanctions.
-Capping prices at a level that’s closer to the cost of production would deal a blow to Moscow’s finances, while still ensuring that energy flows to where it’s needed.
+Backers of a price cap hope that pinning prices at a level closer to the cost of production would deal a blow to Moscow’s finances, while still ensuring that energy flows to where it’s needed.
 As Russia is one of the world’s biggest oil suppliers, a price cap could also relieve inflationary pressure that’s causing economic hardship across the world.

 4. What are the obstacles?

-Some European officials have been wary of the idea as it would likely require the EU to reopen the legal text of its latest sanctions package, which took weeks to approve and had to overcome significant hurdles since sanctions require unanimity among the bloc’s 27 nations.
-If the allies do agree on a price cap but it fails to hold, it would hand a symbolic victory to Putin.
+A global price cap couldn’t work without the agreement of European nations, and that would force the EU to reopen the legal text of its latest sanctions package, which included a ban on insurance cover for Russian oil shipments.
+The sanctions took weeks to approve and had to overcome significant hurdles since they required unanimity among the 27 EU nations.
+If the allies did agree on a price cap but it failed to hold, it would hand a symbolic victory to Putin.
 There are plenty of ways that it might fail: There’s no guarantee that Russia would agree to ship oil at capped prices, particularly if the cap is close to production cost.
-It already showed it’s willing to withhold supply of natural gas to some EU countries that refused to meet its payment demands.
 The Kremlin may believe that holding its oil off the market for a while would do more damage to the economies of Europe and North America than to its own.

 5. Would big buyers of Russian oil fall into line?